-Comparison with Prior Art There exist a number of approaches to CGRA mapping as presented in Section 2.
-We compare our graph minor approach (abbreviated as G-Minor here) with two previous techniques: simulated annealing based approaches and EPIMap [20].
-Simulated annealing (SA) based approaches [32] are widely considered to provide high-quality mapping solutions with (possibly) longer compilation time.
-EMS, the edge-centric mapping approach [35], provides significantly reduced compilation time with some degradation in the quality of the schedule.
-As mentioned in Section 1, in parallel to G-Minor approach, [20] have proposed graph epimorphism based mapping approach EPIMap that produces better quality solutions than EMS with similar compilation time.
+Comparison with different techniques.
+There exist a number of approaches to CGRA mapping as presented in Section 2.
+We compare our graph minor approach (abbreviated as G-Minor here) with two previous techniques: simulated annealing based approaches and EPIMap [Hamzeh et al. 2012].
+Simulated annealing (SA) based approaches [Mei et al. 2003b] are widely considered to provide high-quality mapping solutions with (possibly) longer compilation time.
+EMS, the edge-centric mapping approach [Park et al. 2008], provides significantly reduced compilation time with some degradation in the quality of the schedule compared to SA.
+As mentioned in Section 1, in parallel to G-Minor approach, [Hamzeh et al. 2012] have proposed graph epimorphism based mapping approach EPIMap that produces better quality solutions than EMS with similar compilation time.
 We compare G-Minor with EPIMap as it represents state-of-the-art CGRA mapping approach.

-For this comparison, we have re-implemented the EPIMap approach [20] and the simulated annealing (SA) algorithm [32].
-All the evaluations have been carried out for 4×4 mesh-like CGRA with comprehensive functional units similar to the setup in [20].
-Our implementation of all the approaches allow route sharing.
-The compilation time is reported on a Intel Quad-Core processor running at 2.83GHz with 3GB memory.
+For the comparison, we have re-implemented the EPIMap approach [Hamzeh et al. 2012] and the simulated annealing (SA) algorithm [Mei et al. 2003b] for 4×4 mesh CGRA with comprehensive functional units and no shared/central register file similar to the setup in [Hamzeh et al. 2012].
+Our implementations of these two approaches allow route sharing.
+To demonstrate the benefits gained from using route sharing, we also create a subgraph homeomorphism mapping kernel.
+Moreover, we also integrate re-computation methodology introduced in EPIMap as a DFG pre-processing step in our G-Minor framework.

-Figure 12 compares the scheduling quality for 18 benchmarks.
+Figure 13 compares the scheduling quality for 18 benchmarks.
 The Y-axis represents the achieved II value.
-The first bar represents the minimal II value achievable for each kernel on the $4\times4$ CGRA.
-The remaining bars from left to right represent the II achieved for G-Minor, EPIMap, and simulated annealing (SA), respectively.
+The first bar represents the minimal II value achievable considering only recurrence minimal and resource minimal II for each kernel.
+The remaining bars from left to right represent the II achieved for G-Minor, EPIMap, simulated annealing (SA), subgraph homeomorphism, and G-Minor with re-computation pre-processing (Rec-G-Minor) respectively.